JvanKatwijk/qt-dab/README.md

 	* a user defined Band
   * Modes I, II and IV (Mode I default, Modes II and IV obsolete, but can be set in the ".ini" file,
   * Views on the signal: spectrum view incl. constellation diagram, correlation result, TII spectrum and the SNR over time,
+  * automatic reconfiguration of services,
   * Detailed information on reception and selected service (SNR, bitrate, frequency, ensemble name, ensemble ID, subchannel ID, used CUs, protection level, CPU usage, program type, language, alternative FM frequency if available, 4 quality bars),
-  * Detailed information for *other* services by right-clicking on their name (bitrate, subchannel ID, used CU's protection level, program type) in the service list,
-  * Automatic display of TII (Transmitter Identification Information) data when transmitted,
-  * If configured, the TII data is mapped upon a transmitter's name,
+  * If configured, the TII data is mapped upon a transmitter's name, and  display of TII (Transmitter Identification Information) data when transmitted,
+  * Possibility of displaying a map with position(s) of received transmitter(s),
   * *Presets* for easy switching of programs in different ensembles (see section *Presets*),
   * *Dumping* of the input data of the DAB channel (Warning: produces large raw files!) into \* sdr files or xml file formats and playing them again later (see section on xml format),
-  * Saving audio as uncompressed wave files,
-  * Saving aac frames from DAB+ services for processing by e.g. VLC,
+  * Saving audio as uncompressed wave files, and Saving aac frames from DAB+ services for processing by e.g. VLC,
   * Saving the ensemble content description: audio and data streams, including almost all technical data) into a text file readable by e.g *LibreOfficeCalc*
   * Advanced scanning function (scan the band, show the results on the screen and save a detailed description of the services found in a file),
   * ip output: when configured the ip data - if selected - is sent to a specificied ip address (default: 127.0.0.1:8888),